 Hop to your recycling bin – but don’t just throw everything in.
 Here’s our tips for Easter recycling and beyond.

-The best way to recycle Easter egg foil is to scrunch the foil up into a fist-sized ball before placing it in the recycling bin.
+The best way to recycle Easter egg foil is to scrunch the foil up into a small fist-sized ball before placing it in the recycling bin.
 This makes sure the small bits of foil don’t get lost in the recycling process.

 If it’s got chocolate on it, rinse it off first and if it's still too dirty then it's better in the waste bin.

 If you haven’t consumed enough chocolate to make a fist-sized ball of foil, you can place the foil pieces into an aluminum drink can to contain them before placing it in your recycling bin.

 The cardboard boxes that package the eggs, along with any other boxes, can be placed in your yellow recycle bin for recycling.
 Collapsing the boxes first helps leave room in your bin for more recycling.

 Hot cross bun bags

 There’s one question to ask when it comes to recycling plastic – ‘does it hold its shape?’
 The golden rule is, if it holds its shape when crumpled then it can be placed in the recycling bin.

 That means plastic bags are a no-no, as are other soft plastics like bread bags and hot cross bun bags.

 You can, however, place your hot cross bun bags in REDCycle collection bins at participating supermarkets across the state.
 Just remember to take the tags off before you place the bags in the bin.